cardano-scaling/hydra/docs/benchmarks/profiling.md

 {-# OPTIONS_GHC -fplugin-opt PlutusTx.Plugin:profile-all #-}
 ```

 ## Acquiring an executable script

-This can be achieved using
+You can achieve this using
 [`prepareTxScripts`](/haddock/hydra-node/Hydra-Ledger-Cardano-Evaluate.html#v:prepareTxScripts).
-to acquire and save the fully applied scripts from the transaction onto disk:
+To acquire and save the fully applied scripts from the transaction onto disk, run:

 ```haskell
 -- [...]